Matt-Robison/PipelineOpportunity/README.md

 # Pipeline Opportunity Management - Lightning Components
 Custom Lightning Application allowing easy opportunity pipeline management of ongoing donations.
-Business requirement was to manage via a single page and not having page refresh with older Visualforce solution.
+Business requirement was to manage via a single page and not having page refreshing that happened in older Visualforce solution.

 Use Case is a donation manager adding a business who will be making significant monthly donations and needs tracking within their opportunity pipeline.